EchNet/snatch-and-grab/README.md

 Crawler
  - Create a list of all target page (articles) on the site (wikipedia)
+ - Writes it to a file
+ - Uploads the file to S3

+Indexer
+ - Creates or continues an ES index
+ - Fetches the latest target page list from S3
- - Create a work queue of all target pages
+ - Loads target page list into a work queue
+ - Launches scrapers
+ - When scraping is done, makes the new index current.
+ - Destroys the work queue
+ - Uploads scraper log file to S3

 Scraper
-  - Scraper opens a new scrape collection, then starts workers.
-  - Workers pick off the work queue that was output by the crawler
+  - Grabs 5000 items from the work queue
-  - For each Scraper extracts content for each unscraped article.
+  - For each, scraper extracts geo location.
-  - The new collection becomes current

-Indexer
-  - Create a search index from a scrape collection.
-  - Assuming that size of collection is on the order of 1E9, recreating is reasonable!
-  - Search index represents geo info in the format expected by ElasticSearch
+  - Formats entries having geo and bulk-loads them into new ES index.

 Server
   - Queries the search index for closest points of interest
-  - Offers admin queries
+  - Proxies some ES queries

 UI
   - Web page, using navigator.geolocation if available, manual input if not.